Frequently asked questions

 How do I know if my product qualifies?

-The easiest way to find out if you product qualifies is to look up the model number on our qualified list or review the product qualifications.
-You can find links to all of the information on out Qualified Products Pages:
+The easiest way to find out if your product qualifies is to look up the model number on our qualified list or review the product qualifications.
+You can find links to all of the information on our Qualified Products Pages:

 I just bought a new home that came with qualified appliances.
 Can I apply for them?